3 June 2019 National Assembly Speaker Maja Gojkovic and Russian State Duma Speaker Vyacheslav Volodin

 He said that modern challenges and threats call for new defence architecture on the Eurasian territories and opined that the parliamentarians’ active participation in the 141st IPU Assembly in Belgrade is a good place to seek a solution to the burning global issues.

 Volodin also spoke about the new interparliamentary format – meeting of Eurasian parliament speakers.

-9.30 - sitting of the Committee on Education, Science, Technological Development and the Information Society (National Assembly House, 13 Nikola Pasic Square, hall 3)
+9.00 - sitting of the Culture and Information Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)

-14.00 - sitting of the Committee on the Economy, Regional Development, Trade, Tourism and Energy (National Assembly House, 13 Nikola Pasic Square, hall 4)
+9.45 - sitting of the Committee on Constitutional and Legislative Issues (National Assembly House, 13 Nikola Pasic Square, hall 2)

-15.00 - Voting Day on all the items on the agenda of the 18th Extraordinary Session of the National Assembly of the Republic of Serbia, 11th Legislature (National Assembly House, 13 Nikola Pasic Square)
+10.00 - continuation of the 25th Extraordinary Session of the National Assembly of the Republic of Serbia, 11th Legislature (National Assembly House, 13 Nikola Pasic Square)

 11.30 - press conference of MP Olena Papuga (National Assembly House, 13 Nikola Pasic Square, Central Hall)